Executive Recruiting Lessons

 Senior executives often approach me for help in finding their next job.
 Whenever they do, it reminds me of a key executive recruiting lesson.
-What we want down to our very core is to be seen and heard.
+What we want deep down is to be seen.
 Like Mr. Cellophane, leaders who are networking must find a way to be noticed.
-Then, they must engage in conversations to network their way to their next opportunity.

 I am paid by very powerful client corporations to find the ideal candidate for a specific job opening.
 I make it a practice to foster relationships with select executives who are counted among the industry’s best and brightest – luminaries and up-and-coming stars.